Sacramental Test Act 1828: Passage

-Effects
+Subsequent developments

 The act led to "an explosion of pamphlets on the question of Catholic emancipation throughout the remainder of that year and on into the next".
 Immediately after the act passed Parliament Sir Francis Burdett in the Commons and Lord Lansdowne in the Lords raised the issue of Catholic emancipation.
 The Catholic Relief Act 1829 repealed the Test Act 1678 that had required all MPs to take the oath of abjuration, declare against transubstantiation and against the invocation of the Virgin Mary and the sacrifice of the mass.

 The "upon the true faith of a Christian" phrase in the new oath maintained a hurdle for Jewish candidates for political office, delaying the emancipation of the Jews in the United Kingdom until 1858.
 Atheists remained barred until 1886.

 The act and others relating to oaths were superseded by the Promissory Oaths Act 1868 (31 & 32 Vict. c.
-72), and were formally repealed by section 1 of, and part 1 of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
-48) as part of the statute law revision program.
+72).
+The whole act was repealed by section 1 of, and part I of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48), which came into force on 13 July 1871.